-He's widely regarded as "one of the most influential thinkers of our time".
-His book, The Five Major Pieces to the Life Puzzle, is a guide which can open the doors of opportunity.
+He's widely regarded as one of the most influential thinkers of our time.
+His book is a guide which can open the doors of opportunity.
 He shares the secrets of how to achieve greater results than we have achieved in the past.

-He reminds us that "sincerity is not a test of truth" since it is possible to be "sincerely wrong".
+He reminds us that "sincerity is not a test of truth" since it is possible to be "sincerely wrong."
 He tells us to listen carefully to the facts and draw our own conclusions.
 He cautions us to be a student, not a follower - only be a disciple of the Lord's.

 by Mr. Jim Rohn

 Have you ever heard of Mr. Jim Rohn?

 The way we choose to think influences our habits and behavior.
 "As adults, we examine new information through the filter of our personal philosophy."
 From this, we either choose to strengthen or reject those ideas, based on what we think is valuable.
 To succeed, he advises that we control the process of our thinking and cautions that our erroneous conclusions may block the achievement of our goals.